RomainClair/DojoStringAnalyser/README.md

 ## Goals

-Declare a countVowels() function in the FrequencyAnalyser.php file.
+Declare a countVowels() function in the src/stringAnalyser.php file.
-This functions analyse a string to return an array containing the number of occurences of each vowels in the string.
+This functions analyses a string to return an array containing the number of occurences of each vowels in the string.

 This function must be case insensitive so "aAa" will be counted as 3 "a".